Akito-UzukiP/PixelArtNormalizer/README.md

 ## Features

-- **Pixel Size Detection**: Predict the pixel size of the input image using the trained PSDN model.
+- **Pixel Size Detection**: Predict the pixel size of the input image using the trained CNN model.
 - **Downsampling**: Perform NEAREST downsampling based on the predicted pixel size.
 - **GIF Handling**: Automatically downsample all frames in a GIF and reassemble the output.
 - **Batch Processing**: Process entire directories containing supported image formats (PNG, JPG, JPEG, GIF).